Technological Entrepreneurship (M.A.S.)

 Courses in the Master of Technological Entrepreneurship program are designed to develop the expertise and problem-solving abilities that entrepreneurs need to thrive in highly competitive business environments, including: strategizing for the high-tech business space, design thinking, and navigating the legal and transactional aspects of forming and growing businesses.

-In the program’s Capstone, students apply their learning by engaging in an individualized hands-on, real-world project as a startup founder, corporate innovator, or creative researcher.
+In the program’s capstone project, students apply their learning by engaging in an individualized hands-on, real-world project as a startup founder, corporate innovator, or creative researcher.

 - No GMAT or GRE scores required

-- A one-page professional statement of goals and objectives
+- A one-page statement of purpose, with goals and objectives

-The Kaplan Institute was created to help innovative and entrepreneurial students become the leaders, inventors, and entrepreneurs of the future.
+The Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship was created to help innovative and entrepreneurial Illinois Tech students become the leaders, inventors, and entrepreneurs of the future.

 Apply Your Learning in a Capstone Project